elegantchaos/Builder/README.md

 In this example we make use of some utility code defined in the `BuilderConfiguration` module[^1], which lets us write `Settings` and `Configuration` definitions in a similar way to SwiftPM's Package descriptions.

-In the `Settings` part we supply a basic settings scheme which always adds a single Swift setting: `-Dexample`.
+In the `Settings` part we supply a basic settings scheme which always adds a single Swift setting: `"definition" : "example"`.

 We also define a couple of other settings schemes which are optionally mixed in, depending on filters.
 If the platform is `macOS`, we mix in a target setting.
 If the configuration is `debug` we mix in an optimiser setting.

 In the `Configuration` part we describe three build schemes: "build", "test" and "run".
 These list the build phases to execute when builder is invoked with the `build`, `test` or `run` actions[^2].

 In the "build" phase, we see an example of calling out to an external tool: `BuilderToolExample`.
 This tool is itself another external dependency.

 Hopefully this example illustrates a few things: